-More details of this transformation can be found in Appendix \ref{sec:pf_P0}.
-Compared to the original long-term time-average formulation in (P0), the transformed problem allows us to make sequential decisions by only solving per-iteration optimization problems.
+Details of this transformation are provided in Appendix \ref{sec:pf_P0}.
+Compared to the original long-term formulation in (P0), the transformed problem allows us to make sequential decisions by only solving per-iteration optimization problems.

-Note that the instantaneous channel coefficient $g_k(t)$ may vary within one iteration, but the large-scale fading coefficient $\beta_k$ is relatively stable along the entire process.
-Hence, we use $\beta_k$ to solve the optimization problem at the scheduling phase, while at the aggregation phase the knowledge of $g_k(t)$ is acquired for optimizing the allocation of communication resources ($\rho_k(t)$ and $P_k(t)$).
-In other words, in every iteration $t$, the server obtains the solution of (P1) and makes the decisions in two stages: \begin{inparaenum}[1)] \item the scheduling decision and CPU frequency adjustment (Sec. \ref{prob:bf_scheduling}), which occurs before local training; \item the allocation of bandwidth and transmit power (Sec. \ref{prob:af_training}), which occurs after local training and before update transmission. \end{inparaenum} At the second stage, with the knowledge of channel state information, those devices incapable of satisfying the latency requirement \eqref{eq:const4} will be dropped from model aggregation. \begin{remark} The two-stage optimization is commonly adopted when the original function is difficult to optimize directly (see, e.g., \cite{sun2021dynamic,mahmoud2023fl}).
+Note that the instantaneous channel coefficient $g_k(t)$ may vary within one iteration, but the large-scale fading coefficient $\beta_k$ is relatively stable in the entire process.
+Hence, we use $\beta_k$ to solve the optimization problem at the scheduling phase, while at the aggregation phase, the knowledge of $g_k(t)$ is acquired for optimizing the allocation of communication resources ($\rho_k(t)$ and $P_k(t)$).
+In other words, in every iteration, the server obtains the solution of (P1) and makes the decisions in two stages: \begin{inparaenum}[1)] \item device scheduling and CPU frequency adjustment (Sec. \ref{prob:bf_scheduling}), which occurs before local training; \item the allocation of bandwidth and transmit power (Sec. \ref{prob:af_training}), which occurs after local training and before update transmission. \end{inparaenum} At the second stage, with the knowledge of channel state information, those devices incapable of satisfying the latency requirement \eqref{eq:const4} will be dropped from model aggregation. \begin{remark} The two-stage optimization is commonly adopted when the original function is difficult to optimize directly (see, e.g., \cite{sun2021dynamic,mahmoud2023fl}).
 The solutions can be efficiently computed but not necessarily optimal. \end{remark}

-In the remainder of this section, we provide details on how to obtain the resource allocation decisions by solving (P1), and summarize the algorithm at the end of the section.
-A high-level flowchart and the notations are presented in Fig. \ref{fig:flowChart} and Tab. \ref{tab:notations} respectively.
+In the remainder of this section, we provide details on how to obtain the resource allocation decisions by solving (P1), and summarize the algorithm at the end.
+A high-level flowchart and the notations are presented in Fig. \ref{fig:flowChart} and Tab. \ref{tab:notations}.